francoc0239/sep10-freedom-project/blog/entry03.md

 * It could also disinfect your cuts so you won't get sick or infected.
 * The bandaid will also be flexable so it will be comfortable
 * The bandaid will also be able to numb the pain so it won't hurt as much as before

 The bandaid will be helpful for people who get hurt a lot or move around a lot and for people who want their pain to be healed quick.
-[Here is a link to my Ideas and research](https://github.com/francoc0239/sep10-freedom-project/blob/main/prep/plan.md)
+In order to make these ideas, I used other peoples projects as examples to make up new ideas from them.
+[Here is a link to my Ideas and research.](https://github.com/francoc0239/sep10-freedom-project/blob/main/prep/content.md)
 ## Engineering Design Process
-After completing the second stage of the Engineering Design Process, I've moved on to the third stage, Which is to start designing the webpage and put all the information that I found on that webpage.
-But I need  to brainstrom how i want the webpage to look like
+After completing the second stage of the Engineering Design Process, I've moved on to the third stage, Which is to start designing the app/webpage and put all the information that I found on that webpage.
+But I need to have time to brainstrom how I want the webpage to look like and I need time to know where the information will go.
+This plan is important because if i dont brainstrorm or plan, The app/webpage will look weird and no one would like it.
 ## Skills
 There are some skills that I learned while researching my topic.
 Some of those skills are **How to organize**, and **How to use my creativity**.
 ### Organization
 While researching for Part B, I had to organize my notes in Google Docs so I can understand how my resarch will look on the webpage and to understand my writing.
 I had to organize my notes in sections so the people will understand how my notes will look.
 Before organzing my notes, I would just clump all my notes together which made me realize that the notes will be confusing for people to understand.
 So I organized my research into different parts so it'll be easier for me and the reader to understand.
+Organization is very helful because without it, I would had forgotten to do the Introduction/Overview of my app/webpage.
+So now, I will have to organize so I can make sure I dont forget anything.
 ### How to use my creativity
 For Part B I had to create a new invention that could be used in the future in the medcial industry.
-It was very hard to create new ideas because im not that creative.
-So to fix that problem i used AI to give me examples of ideas to create a new and different invention.
+It was very hard to create new ideas because I am not that creative.
+So to fix that problem I used other peoples projects to give me examples of ideas to create a new and different invention.
+The ideas people had in their projects were really good and this made it possible for me to create these ideas.

 Text